Quest Philatelic Auctions

 AS you probably know, Alec Webster, a member of our Society, runs Quest Philatelic Auctions.

+where you can find all you need to know about how the auction works.
+Quest is a well-established company, and every one of their sales have thousands of lots.
 With estimates ranging from a few pounds to a few hundred, there is something for everyone whether you a looking for a single stamp, a set, an accumulation or a whole album.

 Stars of the current sale include two £5 Oranges.
 There is the usual Postage & Revenue and the much

 scarcer Telegraph.
 In 1882 the Post Office decided there was a need for a £5 postage stamp.
 The £5 Telegraph design was used, simply removing “Telegraphs” and replacing it with “Postage.
 The postage stamps were printed in a deeper shade of orange.